yolken/yolken-blog/site/_posts/2023-06-18-goodbye-san-francisco.md

 First of all, I care more about what I see with my eyes than any statistics.
-Secondly, when the police take hours to respond to even serious crimes like commercial burglaries [^5] or shootings [^6], the incentive to report things goes way down.
+Secondly, when the police take hours to respond to even serious crimes like commercial burglaries [^6] or shootings [^7], the incentive to report things goes way down.

 #### Other cities in the US are just as bad.
-Stop picking on SF!
+Why are you picking on SF?

-This is simply false.
+It's simply false that SF is "just as bad as everywhere else".
 I've spent a good amount of time over the last year visiting many other places in the US, including a bunch that the media love to hate on like Seattle, Baltimore, and New York, and I felt significantly safer in all of those places.
 Also, they don't have giant, open-air drug markets in their city centers.

 Yes, lots of cities in the US have problems.
 But SF's are genuine outliers in multiple dimensions.

 #### SF was much worse in the 90's (substitute some other, long-past decade here).

-Who cares?
+Shouldn't we be grateful about the progress made over the last few decades?

+I don't think that's relevant.
 The SF of today is a very different place from the one of 30+ years ago, with many more resources, technologies, and policy learnings at its disposal.
 By this same logic, we shouldn't care about people dying from infectious diseases today because many more died from them in some past epoch (e.g., the early 20th century), which most would argue is a ridiculous assertion.

+#### Wow, this is so depressing.
+Is San Francisco going to become the next Detroit?

+It's hard to predict the future, but I think the chance of this happening is low.
+SF's geography and weather are pretty unique, and the broader metropolitan area is extremely prosperous and continues to grow.
+However, I have no idea how low it will go before it stabilizes and then, maybe, gets better again.

-#### All you're doing is complaining without providing solutions
+#### Why are you complaining without providing solutions?

 With all due respect, that's not my job.
 I'm not an expert on criminology or substance abuse or urban planning or whatever, nor am I in a position where I